 Visiting Hofdi Myvatn

 - There is a small parking near the entrance.
-It might looked closed but the gate can actually be opened.
+It might look closed but the gate can actually be opened.
 I was there at 8am.

-- Once inside there are paths in every directions with signs indicating the exit everywhere it is quite strange.
+- Once inside there are paths in every direction with signs indicating the exit everywhere; it is quite strange.
 It is an easy walk and the area is not big.
 There is only a small part of the path that goes up with a few steps with nice views of the surroundings.

 - There is an area in the middle that would be nice for kids to play.

 - You walk near the water, so the flies are very much present especially in summer.

 - In September, admission was free but there might be a fee in Summer

 - You can plan less than 1 hour unless you want to enjoy the change in scenery and stay among trees.